 He first discovered the Alexander Technique over 15 years ago when he used it to overcome a chronic pain injury.
-Since then, a passion for learning and sharing the Alexander Technique with others has taken him on a long journey through the sciences, arts and performance, and healthcare.
+Since then, a passion for learning and sharing the Alexander Technique with others has taken him on a journey through the sciences, arts and performance, and healthcare.

 Certified Alexander Technique teacher, 2012-Present (Alexander Technique Canada) .